 Dual-Bin Compost Tumblers

-Pros: Cpeeds composting process; easy to access finished compost
+Pros: Speeds composting process; easy to access finished compost

 Cons: More expensive than single bin models

 The dual bin design takes a different approach to the continuous-use composter concept, Two bins are set side-by-side into a single rotating drum.
 Although each bin is a little smaller than other model composters, the thickly insulated compartments conserve the heat generating by the decaying matter, and this greatly speeds the process.
+This design also allows you to add food waste to one chamber while the other is composting.
 The sides have screened openings which provide aeration to each chamber.

 Older models of dual-bin compost tumblers had a single door covering both chambers.
 Newer models have separate doors for each chamber.
 This is an improvement because you can rotate the drum directly over a wheelbarrow or bucket, and tip the finished compost in.